xinwenir/flair/README.md

-* add "Fonts" and "geoviewer.so" to flair-2.3, then we can use:
+* Add "Fonts" and "geoviewer.so" to flair-2.3
+* Running, using:
 ```
 python flair.py
 ```

 ### PUSH a new branch to a exiting `git`: